 Honda Insight Review

-The 2013 Honda Insight ranks 35 out of 43 Affordable Small Cars.
-This ranking is based on our analysis of 40 published reviews and test drives of the Honda Insight, and our analysis of reliability and safety data.
+The 2013 Honda Insight ranks 34 out of 41 Affordable Small Cars.
+This ranking is based on our analysis of published reviews and test drives of the Honda Insight, as well as reliability and safety data.

 The 2013 Honda Insight is ranked:

-The 2013 Honda Insight may attract shoppers with good fuel economy and a low price, but test drivers say that the Toyota Prius c offers more standard features and better gas mileage.
+The 2013 Honda Insight may attract shoppers with a low price and good fuel economy, but auto reviewers say that the Toyota Prius c offers more standard features and better gas mileage.

 Similar to competing small hybrid cars, the 2013 Honda Insight offers a winning combination of above average safety and reliability scores, as well as good gas mileage for the class.
 The 2013 Insight is powered by a four-cylinder engine and electric motor, which are paired with a continuously variable transmission (CVT).
-Most test drivers agree that this powertrain helps the Insight get good fuel economy, but some also say that the Insight is one of the slower cars in the class.
-One reviewer writes that the Insight's fuel-saving stop/start system makes the car shudder more than it should when the engine kicks on or off, and another writes that when the engine comes back to life, the transmission takes a second to reengage.
+Most critics agree that this powertrain helps the Insight get good fuel economy, but some also say that the Insight is one of the slower cars in the class.
+One test drivers writes that the Insight's fuel-saving stop/start system makes the car shudder more than it should when the engine kicks on or off, and another writes that when the engine comes back to life, the transmission takes a second to reengage.
 The EPA reports that the Insight gets 41/44 mpg city/highway, which is respectable for a hybrid car.
 Still, the Insight’s main rival, the Toyota Prius c, uses significantly less fuel.
-Despite these concerns, some members of the automotive press praise the 2013 Insight for its composed handling.
+Despite these concerns, some auto writers praise the 2013 Insight for its composed handling.
 However, many test drivers also say that the Insight’s ride quality can be harsh and unrefined.